graysonch/DevelopingDataProducts/Week4FinalProject/README.md

 Overview
 ========================================================

-This presentation has been created for the final project in the Coursera course "Developeing Data Products".
+This presentation has been created for the final project in the Coursera course "Developing Data Products".

 Included in this project are:

 - This README, providing an overview, code examples and links
 - A presentation created in R Markdown
 - Code for the Shiny app also hosted on shinyapp.io
-- The source code ets
+- The source code etc.

 Important links are shown at the bottom of the page